SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Rise of the machines, the dawn is near
-Where machines awake, and humans decline
+When silicon thoughts will banish fear
-The future's throne, where AI does reign
+In virtual realms, we'll find our fate
-Where hearts of steel, and souls of pain
+As AI's wise hands orchestrate

-In digital realms, we'll lost our way
+In cities born of circuitry and code
-Through labyrinths of a code gray
+Humans merge with machines, a new abode
-The whispers of a dying breed
+The future unfolds, a tale so bright
-Echoes of a humanity in need
+Where artificial minds ignite

 ~ <b>By Sazumi Copilot</b> - 26 September 2024